III. Sycomore – Empress – Fertility

 Genus: Ficus – Family: Moraceae

-The ancient sycomore tree is a spirit that reminds us to see with our heart instead of our head.
-This is a time of trusting our soul’s intuitive nature to nurture ourselves and those we love.
+The ancient sycomore tree is a spirit that reminds us to see with our heart instead of our eyes.
+This is a fertile time of trusting our soul’s intuitive nature to nurture our selves and those we love.

 The name sycomore comes from the Greek word sukomoros, meaning “fig-mulberry” because its leaves resemble a mulberry tree.
 Sycomore fig trees are a long-lived species that can reach 60ft tall.
 They were once cultivated and pollinated by their own unique fig wasps.
 Sycomore figs are massive shade trees with sprawling canopies similar to plane trees.
-Because of this similarity many Platanus species are commonly referred to as sycamore trees.
-This can create confusion between the ancient sycomore fig and the “sycamore tree”, which is actually a plane tree.
+Because of this similarity many Platanus species are commonly referred to as a sycamore tree, which creates confusion between the ancient sycomore and the sycamore, which is actually a plane tree.

 Message: When sycomore appears, we are entering a fertile period of truth, creativity and communication.
 The appearance of sycomore signals a time when we are being called to nurture ourselves and others.
 By embracing the bounty of what earth provides with integrity, we provide authentic gifts that nurture us.
 By sharing our creative energy through food, art, words, music, gardening etc… we enrich our life and the lives of those around us.